 Barbe and Lechertier Barbe as London artists’ colourmen from 1844: Lechertier Barbe is said to have been the London side of a French business (Callen 2000 pp.30-2, 104).
 However it would appear that by the mid-19th century the business was based in London and no longer traded from Paris and that its later Paris outlets (see addresses above) formed the Paris side of what was by then a London business.

-It was in 1844 that Charles Barbe was first certainly recorded as an artists' colourman, when he held an exhibition of wax paintings at his ‘Repository of Colours, Pencils &c’ (Morning Post 17 April 1844), also advertising The Hand-Book to Wax-Painting and materials for wax painting in The Art-Union (June 1844 p.129).
+It was in 1844 that Charles Barbe was first certainly recorded as an artists' colourman, when he held an exhibition of wax paintings at his ‘Repository of Colours, Pencils &c’ (Morning Post 17 April 1844), also advertising The Hand-Book to Wax-Painting (copy in V&A National Art Library) and materials for wax painting in The Art-Union (June 1844 p.129).
+Edward William Cooke purchased ‘a bladder of colour’ from Barbe in 1844 and equipped himself at Barbe’s for his first Venetian trip in 1850 (Munday 1996 p.228).
 By 1847 the business was known to Ford Madox Brown, who noted in his diary in September that year, 'Got a lay figure from Barbe’s at last' (Surtees 1981, p.4, see also p.32) and the following year E. Lechertier Barbe was advertising lay figures, including second-hand figures by Huot (The Art-Union Advertiser June 1848 p.xcvii, September 1848 p.cxxxvii, copy coll.
 Jacob Simon).

 From 1849 the name given in directories is Lechertier Barbe or, occasionally, Eugene Lechertier Barbe (Watkins’ directory 1852, 1853), apparently on the succession of a relative, Eugene, as has been suggested by Cathy Proudlove.
 The business issued a trade catalogue in 1851 as E. Lechertier Barbe (see below).
 E. Lechertier Barbe had other interests for he was proposed for membership of the Zoological Society (The Times 7 October 1853), demonstrating that this was a personal name rather than some sort of composite company name.
 By 1859 the business was trading as Lechertier Barbe & Co (The Times 8 June 1859).